 In the Sutro Biopharma Supply Agreement, the Parties agreed to terms for the supply of manufactured Extract and custom reagents by Sutro Biopharma for us to use in manufacturing vaccine compositions in non-clinical research or in Phase 1 or Phase 2 clinical trials.
 The term of the Sutro Biopharma Supply Agreement is from execution until the later of July 31, 2021 and the date the parties enter into and commence activities under the supply agreement unless extended through a subsequent supply agreement for the supply of Extract and custom reagents for vaccine compositions for Phase 3 and commercial uses as contemplated in the Supply Agreement.
+In February 2021, we entered into an amendment to the Sutro Biopharma Supply Agreement and extended the term to July 31, 2022.

-We recognized expense related to the Supply Agreement of \$0.1 million for the three months ended June 30, 2020 and a credit of \$0.2 million for the three months ended June 30, 2019.
-We recognized expense of \$0.1 million for both the six months ended June 30, 2020 and 2019.
-In addition, we recorded \$0 and less than \$0.1 million in changes in the fair value of the Preferred Stock Warrant for the three months ended June 30, 2020 and 2019, respectively, and \$0.2 million and less than \$0.1 million for the six months ended June 30, 2020 and 2019, respectively.
-The expense related to the changes in the fair value of the warrant is included in research and development expenses in the condensed statements of operations and comprehensive loss.
-Accrued expenses payable to Sutro Biopharma were \$0.1 million and less than \$0.1 million as of June 30, 2020 and December 31, 2019, respectively.
+As Sutro Biopharma was no longer considered a related party as of June 2, 2021, we excluded expenses after that date from related party transaction expenses.
+We recognized expenses related to the Supply Agreement of \$0.7 million and \$0.1 million for the three months ended June 30, 2021 and 2020, respectively, and \$2.4 million and \$0.1 million for the six months ended June 30, 2021 and 2020, respectively.
+No amounts were recorded for changes in the fair value of the Preferred Stock Warrant for the three months ended June 30, 2021 and 2020, respectively.
+The expense related to the changes in the fair value of the Preferred Stock Warrant for the six months ended June 30, 2021 and 2020, respectively.
+The expense related to the changes in the fair value of the warrant is included in research and development expenses in the condensed statements of operations.
+Accrued expenses payable to Sutro Biopharma were \$0.7 million, excluding amounts incurred after June 2, 2021, and \$0.7 million as of June 30, 2021 and December 31, 2020, respectively.